 Welcome back to this weeks Kids Crafts – things for kids to make.
 Today, we are sharing our DIY Superhero Masks!
 Some of you may know that Red Ted recently turned 5 (Happy Birthday dear Boy!) and that he had a SUPERHERO birthday party!
 I really wanted to do a birthday party craft activity of sorts with the kids.
 (In my view) the key to any party activity is simplicity and preparation.
 So I thought about our Superhero Stick Puppets – they really are nice and simple, but then decided against them, as already printed out lots of bits and pieces for bunting and cake toppers and I (!) was getting a little bored.
 I also thought about the Superhero Stress balls, but decided it would be helpful to have more adults “help” for this, and we decided to run the party show with two adults (my husband and I) and ten kids! (in retro spect these would have made great part favours!).
 These Superhero masks are also great as a No Sew Halloween Costume!
+It is also the perfect addition to our Crafts for Boys series.

 Note: this Superhero Masks DIY was first published in Feb 2013.
 We have updated and republished it for you.